rickb777/enumeration/README.md

 ## Generated Go

 The generated code complements your `type` and `const` definitions as follows.
 Let's assume that you wrote the `Day` type above.
-You will get:
+You will get these simple methods and fields:

  * `func (d Day) String() string`
     - Converts Day values to strings and satisfies the well-known `Stringer` interface.
-The strings are the human-readable names, as written in the list of constants.
+The strings are the human-readable names as written in the list of constants.

  * `func (d Day) Ordinal() int`
     - Converts Day values into their ordinal numbers, i.e. the indexes indicating the order in which you declared the constants, starting from zero.
 These may happen to be the same as the values you chose, but need not be.
 For invalid Day values, `Ordinal()` returns -1.

- * `func DayOf(o int) Day`
-    - Converts an ordinal to a Day value, if it can.
-The name of this function depends on the name of your type (`DayOf` in this example).
-The related type conversion `Day(i)` should be used when converting a *value* instead of an *ordinal*.

  * `func (d Day) IsValid() bool`
     - Tests whether a given value is one of the defined `Day` constants.
 Type conversion allows possibly out-of range values to be created; these can be tested with this method. `IsValid()` is related to `Ordinal()` because all valid values have an ordinal >= 0.

  * `func (d Day) Int() int`
     - Converts Day values into their int values, i.e. just the value of the constant int.
 This is merely a type conversion to `int`, but conveniently matches the `enum.IntEnum` interface, allowing polymorphism.
 This method is only present when the base type is any integer type.